sapegin/washingcode-book/manuscript/Avoid_loops.md

 And again `.reduce()` is the least readable option.

-In later chapters I’ll urge you to avoid not only loops but also reassigning variables and mutation.
+In later chapters, I’ll urge you to avoid not only loops but also reassigning variables and mutation.
 Like loops, they _often_ lead to poor code readability, but _sometimes_ they are the best choice.

 #### But aren’t array methods slow?

-You may think that using functions is slower than loops, and likely it is.
-But in reality it doesn’t matter unless you’re working with millions of items.
+One may think that using functions is slower than loops, and likely it is.
+Most of the time, however, it doesn’t matter unless we’re working with millions of items.

 Modern JavaScript engines are very fast and optimized for popular code patterns.
 Back in the day, we used to write loops like this because checking the array length on every iteration was too slow: